 7.4 The annual subscription fee will be decided by the Committee; any change in fee to be confirmed by October.

 8. EXPULSION OF MEMBERS

 8.1 The Committee may expel from membership of the Club, any member who has wilfully disobeyed any rules of the Club or who, in the opinion of the Committee, has been guilty of any conduct derogatory to the character or prejudicial to the interest of the Club, providing that before expelling him/her the Committee shall call upon him/her for an explanation of his/her conduct, and shall hear what he/she may wish to state in his/her defence.

 9.1 The Treasurer shall keep and maintain an accurate system of accounts, showing a complete record of all income and expenditure, the assets and liabilities of the Club.

-9.2 An auditor will be appointed each year to audit the accounts for the year.
-Accounts will be prepared annually for the year end at 31st December.
+9.2 An independent examiner will be appointed each year to audit the accounts for the year.
+Accounts will be prepared annually for the year end on the 31st December.